 - Probat high end fully automatic coffee roasters: equipped with gas hot-air and computer-calculated compensation system able to record the roast profile and replicate the roast results.

 - Diedrich: ses Zenith Automation computer system able to record all the actions and duplicate the roast profile.
 However, it is equipped with semi-hot air and diecast drum which lengthen the reaction time.
 The reaction time could be as long as one minute.
 Thus, to reproduce the algorithm is quite challenging.

 - Loring: with the application of Autopilot computer system and gas hot air heat recycle system to duplicate the profile and to stably reproduce the flavour.

 - Rubasse: utilises the infrared radiation directly irritating the beans with extremely short reaction time and instant compensation for the surrounding condition.
-With Rubasse PID Backtracking Algorithm, the roaster is able to automatically make compensation for the imperfect environment condition affected by the weather and enables the roast no longer be influenced by the surrounding temperature, humidity and other factors to genuinely replicate the taste and flavour.
+With Rubasse PID Backtracking Algorithm, the coffee roasters is able to automatically make compensation for the imperfect environment condition affected by the weather and enables the roast no longer be influenced by the surrounding temperature, humidity and other factors to genuinely replicate the taste and flavour.